-Angela is known for her Ta Daa Lady Show (clown, puppets, song and dance) and is Canadian storyteller for Nylon Zoo (originally created by Evelyn Roth (evelynrothoz.com).
+Angela is known for her Ta Daa Lady Show (clown, puppets, song and dance) and she is Canadian storyteller for Nylon Zoo (originally created by Evelyn Roth -(evelynrothoz.com).
 She has toured all over B.C. to various festivals and to Australia and Asia.

 Angela has taught Baroque Dance at Langara University, Capilano University, Langley Community School, Yukon Winter Music Camp, North Vancouver and Vancouver Music Association.
 She has taught acting, to adults and musical theatre to youth at Gateway Theatre and at the Okanagan School of the Arts, numerous classes through Art Starts and Learning through the Arts Angela has also taught classes and workshops for Vancouver Youth Theatre and Learning for the Arts for children of all ages.
 The material she offered was the inspiration for our show based in the history of B.C.

 - At Simonds Elementary in Langley Angela collaborated with two of the teachers to create an elementary school version of ‘The Fraser River Revue’ songs and short scenes about settling along the Fraser bask in the early 1900.
 Written by Ms. Brown.